vineetkukreti/vineetkukreti-MultiPara-Monitor-Reading-Detector/README.md

 # README: Multipara Monitor Data Interpretation Project
 ![Multi-Para Patient Monitor](multi-para-patient-monitor.jpg)

+## Problem Statement
+The objective is to create a software solution that can accurately extract and interpret vital signs data such as Heart Rate (HR), Electrocardiogram (ECG) readings, and oxygen levels from multipara monitors.
+The software will analyze video feeds from the monitors and identify the critical data display areas, regardless of the monitor model or screen layout.

 ## About

 This repository contains the project files for the MultiPara Monitor Reading Detector developed by Vineet Kukreti.